Updated February 13, 2019.

 4. Launch Trampoline Park

-Launch Trampoline Park locations are year-round destination entertainment centers of connected trampolines that make huge jumping surfaces for their primary target market of families with kids aged 4-14 and secondary target audiences of high school and college students.
+Launch Trampoline Park locations are year-round destination entertainment centers of connected trampolines that make huge jumping surfaces for their primary target market of families with kids ages 4-14 and secondary target audiences of high school and college students.
 Each location has designated times for specific groups such as college night, teen night, group exercise sessions, corporate events, etc.

 5. Big Air Trampoline Park